2012 Chardon High School shooting: 2014 escape from prison

 At 7:38 p.m on September 11, 2014, Lane escaped from Allen Correctional Institution in Lima, Ohio, along with two older inmates.
 They used a makeshift ladder to scale a fence during recreation hours.
 33-year-old Lindsey Bruce was quickly captured afterward.
 Lane and the other inmate, identified as 45-year-old Clifford Opperud of Carlisle, Ohio, who was serving a 12-year sentence for aggravated robbery, aggravated burglary, and kidnapping, remained at large.
 Police conducted searches at a wooded area and a residential neighborhood near the prison.

 At 1:20 a.m. the following day, Lane was captured near the woods, and Opperud was apprehended about three hours later.

 Chardon High School was closed that same day, and counselors were made available to students and staff.
 Later in the day, Lane, Opperud, and Bruce were transferred to the Ohio State Penitentiary, a supermax prison in Youngstown, Ohio.
 In the Youngstown prison, Lane was restricted to his cell for 23 hours a day, with one hour of recreation daily.
 As of March 2016, Lane was transferred to the Southern Ohio Correctional Facility, a maximum-security prison in Lucasville.
-He is currently held at the Warren Correctional Institution in Lebanon, Ohio.